 -

-For every analysis, consider the words carefully you want your page to be found for.
-Always remember that you’re writing for your readers first, and as a result of the strategic use of keywords, the search engines return much better matches for your content.
+For every analysis, choose carefully which words you want your page to be found for.
+Always remember: you are writing for people first - and when you place keywords thoughtfully, the search engines will return much better matches for your content as a side effect.

 Relevance